richardjonesnz/moodle-mod_collaborate2/README.md

 Note for Developers Level 2 participants
 ========================================
-Follow the instructions given in the course: Task 1 foor the best results.
+Follow the instructions given in the course: Task 1 for the best results.

 Introduction
 ============